 Luckily, crowdtesting can expand test coverage to account for the fragmentation of the smartphone market.
 Although fragmentation has improved over the last 5 years, it is still vital for user acceptance tests to account for the various screen sizes, operating systems versions, browsers, etc., within the smartphone market.

 During a crowdtesting campaign, the community of testers executes the test using their own mobiles, tablets, or computers.
-As a result, the user acceptance tests is not only carried out using a wide range of real testing devices and configurations, but also the same configurations used within specific markets.
+As a result, the user acceptance tests are not only carried out using a wide range of real testing devices and configurations, but also the same configurations used within specific markets.

 An expanded test coverage along with real testing devices makes it easier to uncover functional bugs as well as other anomalies that influence more subjective aspects of an application or website like its speed, responsiveness, navigation, ergonomics, and feel.